 No, you don’t need a referral for us to help you.
-Please call us on 0877960526 to organise your child’s Initial Assessment or first session.
+Please link with us to organise your child’s OT Assessment or first session.
 Alternatively, you can email us to organise a convenient time to call.
 When you talk to us, you can share your concerns about your child’s development and we’ll explain the next steps and book an appointment time for you.

 WHAT HAPPENS BEFORE AND DURING THE ASSESSMENT?

-After we’ve organised your child’s Assessment time, we’ll email you a confirmation and directions for finding us, along with some forms and questionnaires about your child’s development.
+After we’ve received your confirmation to start the assessment process with Kids Power OT, you will be asked to complete and return a pre-assessment questionnaire.
 Please complete these forms before your child’s Initial Assessment and send them back by email or bring them with you.
 If your child is at school, you will also be asked to give a questionnaire to your child’s teacher.
 It needs to be completed by his/her teachers.
 Please bring samples of their school work with you.
-The parental interview will be completed through a telephone call before our assessment.

 ON THE DAY

-At the end of your child’s Assessment, you’ll be able to book in your child’s first session with OT.
-There is also the opportunity to share some of her initial observations and discuss your child’s development with you.
+At the end of your child’s Assessment, you’ll be able to book your child’s first session with OT.
+There is also the opportunity to share some of her initial observations, feedback and discuss your child’s development with you.
 After the Assessment, an Occupational Therapist will evaluate all of the test results and details in the personalised Assessment Report.
 A detailed report outlining presenting concerns, assessment findings and recommendations will be sent to parents approximately three to four weeks after the assessment.
 If you have any questions or concerns about the report please contact us within the next 21 days.
 Your assessment process is completed at this point.